 In total, the multi-stage jury process ran for seven days – reviewing more than 600 submissions.
 Here’s a glimpse at the wonderful people who helped shape the 2013 Computer Animation Festival.

 SIGGRAPH 2013 Computer Animation Festival Jury:

 Michael Arias’ colorful filmmaking career spans the worlds of old-school VFX, CG, and traditional animation.
-After starting out at Dream Quest Images, on the motion control stages of such effects-heavy films as “The Abyss” and “Total Recall”, Michael was invited by Douglas Trumbull to collaborate on immersive attraction “Back To The Future, “The Ride”.
+After starting out at Dream Quest Images, on inflatable obstacle course the motion control stages of such effects-heavy films as “The Abyss” and “Total Recall”, Michael was invited by Douglas Trumbull to collaborate on immersive attraction “Back To The Future, “The Ride”.